dsbotelho/ghub-discovery/README.md

 Since angular is moving away from karma and making jest the default engine for unit testing, I decided to implement my tests with jest.

 Run `npm run test` to execute the unit tests via [Jest](https://github.com/thymikee/jest-preset-angular).
+Alternatively, if you're using VSCode, you can use an extension to run the tests using a dedicated UI.
+Extension `Jest` is the one I'm currently using.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>